-ECB3101 DIGITAL SIGNAL PROCESSING LTPC 3 1 0 4
+ECB3101 DIGITAL SIGNAL PROCESSING

-- Describe discrete Fourier transform and its applications in digital Filter design.

-- Design of FIR and IIR Digital filters.

-- Describe finite word length effects.

-- To discuss multirate signal processing.

-- To introduce the architecture and features of various digital signal processors.
+- Study of discrete Fourier transform and its applications in digital Filter design. - Familiarize on design of FIR and IIR Digital filters. - To understand the concept of quantization noise and its effects in multi-rate signal processing. - To introduce signal processing concepts in systems having more than one sampling frequency. - To study the architecture and features of various digital signal processors